ibm-cloud-docs/ssl-certificates/import-ssl-certificate.md

 # Importing SSL certificates

-## Overview

 After an SSL certificate is issued for a website, it can be imported into the {{site.data.keyword.slportal_full}}.
-By importing SSL certificates into the {{site.data.keyword.slportal}}, the certificates can be applied to products and services that might require them, such as Load Balancer's [SSL Offloading](configure-ssl-offloading-load-balancer.html){:new_window}.
+By importing SSL certificates into the {{site.data.keyword.slportal}}, the certificates can be applied to products and services that might require them, such as Load Balancer's [SSL Offloading](/docs/infrastructure/local-load-balancer/configure-ssl-offloading-load-balancer.html){:new_window}.
 By default, SSL certificates issued by {{site.data.keyword.BluSoftlayer_full}} are not imported into the list, as they are intended to be manipulated by the recipient only.
 Therefore, any SSL certificate to be used with a {{site.data.keyword.BluSoftlayer_notm}} product or service must be manually imported by an authorized user on the account.
 Follow the steps below to import an SSL certificate to the {{site.data.keyword.slportal}}.

 ## Importing SSL certificates